Labirintami/doc/docs/tutorial/basic_application/step5.md

+---
-Step 5.
+sidebar_label: Step 5.
 Bind Toolbar to Grid
----
-sidebar_label:
-title:
+title: Step 5.
+Bind Toolbar to Grid
 ---

 At this step we will discuss how to fill and clear the Grid with the help of Toolbar buttons.
 For this purpose we will use the <b>Click</b> event of the Toolbar: